Vitis labrusca: Wine regions

-Vitis labrusca can be found along the eastern seaboard of North America from Nova Scotia down to Georgia and westward to the Mississippi river.
-Among American Viticultural Areas (AVA)s that produce wine from labrusca or hybrids derived from labrusca include Upper Mississippi Valley, Mississippi Delta, Ohio River Valley, Southeastern New England, Lake Erie as well as several AVAs in the states of New York, Virginia, Ohio and Michigan.
+Vitis labrusca is located along the eastern seaboard of North America from Nova Scotia down to Georgia and westward to the Mississippi River.
+Among American Viticultural Areas (AVA)s that produce wine from labrusca or hybrids derived from labrusca include Alexandria Lakes, Upper Mississippi Valley, Mississippi Delta, Ohio River Valley, Southeastern New England, Lake Erie as well as several AVAs in the states of New York, Virginia, Ohio, Michigan and Minnesota.

 In the Canadian Province of Ontario, the use of Vitis labrusca varieties is not permitted by the VQA regulatory and appellation system, except for Vidal, a hybrid grape varietal.

 Unlike vinifera, hybrids and Vitis labrusca varieties can better withstand the severe continental conditions of eastern North America with severely cold winters and hot, humid summers.
 (However, labrusca doesn't do quite as well as varieties like Vitis rotundifolia in the humidity of southeastern US).
 In fact, in areas of the United States where vinifera does flourish in the west, the conditions during the growing season are often too arid for labrusca vines.

-"Foxy" musk
+"Foxy"

 According to University of California, Davis viticulture expert A. J. Winkler, outside of the vinifera Muscat family of grapes, Vitis labrusca varieties have the most pronounced aromas among wine grape varieties.
-The description of "foxy", not derived from the animal, serves as a catch-all term to describe the unique, earthy and sweet muskiness that can be perceived in fresh Concord grapes as well as grape juice made from Concord and other labrusca varieties like Niagara.
+While the description "foxy" has been thought to describe a unique, earthy and sweet muskiness that can be perceived in fresh Concord grapes as well as grape juice made from Concord and other labrusca varieties, the flavors also most commonly associated with these grapes include fruity aromas and flavors of strawberry and raspberry.
 In the 1920s, scientists were able to isolate the aroma compound responsible for the "foxy" musk as methyl anthranilate.
+These compounds are used to produce grape-flavored juices, candies, sodas, and other "grape-flavored" products.